DeaglePC/XTunnel/README.md

 1. The size of executable file is very small.（100+kb）
 2. Easy to run, without any dependence , can run directly to the background of the daemon process.
 3. The configuration file is simple.
-4. Encryption transmission, the forwarded data will be encrypted and then transmitted, encryption algorithm defaults to aes-256-cbc.
+4. Encryped transmission, the forwarded data will be encrypted and then transmitted, encryption algorithm defaults to aes-256-cbc.
 5. High performance IO, based on IO multiplexing, network event processing refers to redis Reactor event driven model.

 # Installation